Building Trade Ties with South Korea’s Emerging Female Leaders

-- Statement of Interest: A brief (1 page) explanation of why the applicant is interested in the program, what they hope to gain from participation, how they can contribute to the program, and how participation aligns with their career goals.
+- Statement of Interest: One-page explanation of why the applicant is interested in the program, what they hope to gain from participation, how they will contribute to the success of the program, and how participation aligns with their career goals.

 - 1 Letter of Recommendation